khoded/StackOverflow-Clone/README.md

 ## Project Overview

-This api mocks the major featurs of StacckOverflow
+This api mocks the major features of StackOverflow

 ## Features